 This book provides clinicians and students with insights on the use of psychodynamic therapy to treat drug abuse and addiction, combining theory with clinical case material.

-The perspectives of analysts such as Abraham, Rado, Zimmel, Tibout, Wurmser, Khanzian, Krystal, and McDougall are reviewed alongside original and more recent conceptualizations of drug addiction and recovery based on Kleinian, Winnicottian and Kohutian ideas.
-The clinical case material deals with clinical phenomena that characterize working with this complex population, such as intense projective identification, countertransference difficulties, and relapses.
-The theoretical analysis covers a range of concepts, such as John Steiner's psychic shelters and Betty Joseph's near-death-addiction, which are yet fully to be fully explored in the context of addiction.
-Prevalent topics in the addiction field, such as the reward system, the cycle of change and the twelve-step program, are also discussed in relation to psychodynamic theory and practice.
+The perspectives of analysts such as Abraham, Rado, Zimmel, Tibout, Wurmser, Khanzian, Krystal and McDougall are reviewed alongside original and more recent conceptualizations of drug addiction and recovery based on Kleinian, Winnicottian and Kohutian ideas.
+The case material deals with clinical phenomena that characterize working with this complex population, such as intense projective identification, countertransference difficulties and relapses.
+The theoretical analysis covers a range of concepts, such as John Steiner's psychic shelters and Betty Joseph's near-death-addiction, which are yet to be fully explored in the context of addiction.
+Prevalent topics in the addiction field, such as the reward system, the cycle of change and the 12-step program, are also discussed in relation to psychodynamic theory and practice.

-Written by an experienced therapist, Psychodynamic Approaches to Treatment of Drug Abuse and Addiction is useful reading for anyone looking to understand how psychoanalysis is applicable in the treatment of drug abuse and addiction.
+Written by an experienced therapist, Psychodynamic Approaches for Treatment of Drug Abuse and Addiction is useful reading for anyone looking to understand how psychodynamic thought is applicable in the treatment of drug abuse and addiction.
 It may also be of some relevance to those working on treating alcohol use disorders and behavioral addictions.

 Table of Contents

 David Potik is a clinical criminologist at the Day-Hospital and at the Dr. Miriam and Sheldon G. Adelson Clinic for Drug Abuse Research and Treatment, both within the division of psychiatry at the Tel-Aviv Sourasky Medical Center, Israel.
-He also works as a psychotherapist in private practice, and is an accredited EMDR practitioner.
-He has published widely on psychoanalysis and drug addiction.
+He also works as a psychotherapist in private practice and is an accredited Eye Movement Desensitization and Reprocessing (EMDR) practitioner.
+He has published articles on psychoanalytic psychotherapy, psychopathology and drug addiction.